Kyle Foggo: Criminal investigation

 The same day, the New York Daily News reported:

 On May 12, 2006, law enforcement officials executed search warrants on Foggo's house and office.
 The same day, the Copley News Service reported that Foggo's home in Vienna, Virginia, had been raided by federal agents.
 The agents reportedly refused to answer questions about the purpose of the raid or what agency they represented.

 On February 13, 2007, Foggo and Wilkes were indicted by the US Attorney's Office in San Diego.
 Subsequently, Foggo pleaded "not guilty" to 30 counts of fraud, conspiracy and money laundering.
 Prosecutors dropped objections to moving the corruption case against the former CIA official from San Diego to Virginia.
 This indictment was superseded and expanded with an indictment returned on May 10, 2007, charging fraud, conspiracy and money laundering in relation to his dealings with defense contractor Brent R. Wilkes.

 On September 29, 2008, Foggo pleaded guilty to one count of the indictment, admitting that while CIA executive director he steered a CIA contract to the firm of his lifelong friend, Wilkes.
 In a presentencing report filed by prosecutors in February 2009, Foggo was also described as having a record of on the job corruption and off the job assaultive behavior stretching back 20 years.
+Assistant U.S. Attorney Jason Forge, speaking for the prosecution, stated that Foggo's acceptance of responsibility was too vague to warrant having his sentence reduced, as Foggo did not "admit that he had betrayed his CIA comrades through his crimes" while repeatedly claiming he was a patriot who "sacrificed for them by accepting the prosecutor’s plea agreement".